 How is losing your faith the best thing that could happen?
-To find out the answer, we must understand the difference between confidence and faith by delving into the cultural folklore behind the concept of faith.
+It starts with answering the question, what is the difference between faith and confidence?
+Understanding how religion uses faith and cultural folklore will give you the freedom to choose a new path.
 Are you ready for this adventure?

 Confidence is the “high degree of certainty” that something will occur.
 It is something that we can test.
 For instance, there is a high probability that the sun will rise and set.
 We build this degree of confidence in the evidence of sunrises and sunsets.

 Faith is the belief in things that have no proof.
-Faith is a term that the cultural narrative assigns to those who hold religion above reason.
+Faith is a concept that religion substitutes for common sense and reasoning.
 The belief in religion is a slippery slope.
 It often includes imaginary friends and enemies or Gods and Devils.
 So, why is losing my faith in these fictional entities so important?

-So, belief is the tool religions use to confuse the difference between faith and confidence.
+So, belief is the tool of religions to override common sense.
+Logic is the difference between faith and confidence.

 Being freed from the delusion of religious “magical thinking” will put your life on solid ground.
 Losing that which confines and binds the mind is a good thing.
 It all starts with understanding how culture twists our confidence into something it can control.

 Scientifically verifiable processes are the basis for a healthy spiritual practice.
-It is the difference between faith in fairy tales and confidence in facts.
+It is the difference between faith and confidence in fairy tales and confidence in facts and evidence.

 The Slippery Slope of Faith